nogully/denver-history/README.md

 ### Historic Buildings

 `GET /api/v1/buildings`
-  - Response is an array of all the building objects (below).
+  - Response is an array of ALL the building objects, i.e. 300+ of these:
   ```
   [
     {